-Me and my partner Gabi park our rented car at the junction with the main road Chora Sfakion-Chania with Frangokastello, where the bus, that starts from Chora Sfakion at 7,00, will take us to Imbros.
+I and my partner Gabi park our rented car at the junction with the main road Chora Sfakion-Chania with Frangokastello, where the bus, that starts from Chora Sfakion at 7,00, will take us to Imbros.

-We start walking on 7,45, the ticket office of gorge entrance is closed; we will pay at the other one located at the exit.
+We start walking on 7,45, the ticket office of the gorge entrance is closed; we will pay at the other one located at the exit.
 There is only another hiker.
 We bring as usual plenty of water (there isn’t drinking water in the gorge).
-Now it’s not hot, but the temperature will rise up to 32 °C with weak wind.
+Now it’s not hot, but the temperature will rise to 32 °C with weak wind.
 The gorge is quite wide and shallow: the vegetation is dominated by Cypress and Jerusalem sage (Phlomis fruticosa).
 Now and again we recognize sections of the old stone paved trail.

-The gorge becomes narrower and there are some rockslides and rock falls: several Cypresses have been damaged by stones and look like multi trunk trees, others that have been hit, fell down and we find their bare trunks.
+The gorge becomes narrower and there are some rockslides and rockfalls: several Cypresses have been damaged by stones and look like multi trunk trees, others that have been hit, fell down and we find their bare trunks.
 After 1h30’ (second part) the gorge is spectacular: winding, very narrow (it reach 1,60m) and deep (around 300m).
-Moreover the folded rock layers of the gorge walls are very impressive.
-At last we come across other hikers that have preferred to go uphill (some of them even back and forth).
+Moreover, the folded rock layers of the gorge walls are very impressive.
+At last, we come across other hikers that have preferred to go uphill (some of them even back and forth).

 The final considerable landmark we go through it’s a big rock arch named “Xepitira” then the gorge ends and at 10,55 we are again under the hot sun (3h10’).
 We get to the asphalt road close to Komitades village and, walking 1,7 Km, we retrieve our car at the junction with the main road Chora Sfakion-Chania with Frangokastello 35′, (tot.
 3h45′).